asg72/console-task-manager/README.md

 ## Description
--A simple to-do list application in C++ designed to manage tasks efficiently.
+A simple to-do list application in C++ designed to manage tasks efficiently.
--This project is a beginner-friendly exercise in file handling and object-oriented programming, with two versions of the code: one using classes and another using functions.
+This project is a beginner-friendly exercise in file handling and object-oriented programming, with two versions of the code: one using classes and another using functions.

 ## Features
 -Add a Task: Create new tasks with ease.